MEET-microbit-project/microbit-macau/Handbook.md

 Robotics became a burgeoning science and more money was invested.
 Robots spread to Japan, South Korea and many parts of Europe over the last half century.
-Additionally, robots have found a place in other spheres, as toys and entertainment, military weapons, search and rescue assistants, and many other jobs.
+Additionally, robots have found a place in other spheres, as toys and entertainment, military weapons, search and rescue assistance, and many other jobs.
 Essentially, as programming and technology improve, robots find their way into many jobs that in the past have been too dangerous, dull or impossible for humans to achieve.
 Indeed, robots are